TrevorSchool/project-2-initial/docs/REFLECTION.md

 # Reflections Log

 This document serves as a log of reflections on various topics, capturing insights, lessons learned, and personal growth.
 It is intended to help users track their thoughts and experiences over time.

 Reflection Questions:
 AI Effectiveness: Where did AI tools excel?
 Where did they struggle?
+Throughout the entire project ChatGPT gave me only 2 issues, and one of them was my fault.
+One issue was due to me referreing to Shape3D as Shape3d in the prompt which created errors in the code.
+Luckily I was able to refactor to the correct Class name which allowed my code to run.

 Code Quality Comparison: How does AI-generated code compare to manual coding?
+It is very nice being able to create code for multiple classes with a single prompt.
+Multiple times throughout the reflection I've stated that taking time on the prompt helped me avoid errors and communicate exactly what I need.
+The code quality is much better and I can learn from analyzing the code it generates.
+It's much quicker than writing it myself.

 Learning Experience: What did you learn about inheritance AND AI-assisted development?
+AI assisted development is going to save me a lot of time and effort and act as a learning tool for the future.
+In this project
+I learned how interfaces and classes are used together to create a program which I wasn't exposed to in my first Java class.
+If you tell The Ai the classes you want to make and what it extends, it will understand the hierarchy and relationships between the classes which makes further additions to the code easy too.

 Validation Process: How did you ensure the AI-generated code was correct?
+I generated multiple objects with various values to ensure the calculations were correct.
+I also cross-checked the formulas with the ones provided in the README.md file and the internet.
+I ran tests on the classes individually and then as the whole package with no issues arising.

 Future Applications: How will you use AI tools in future programming projects?
+I Will use AI tools in the future to create groups of related classes to save me time ane effort.
+I can also analyze the code it generates and learn better coding habits and techniques.

 1st Reflection: